banilmohammed/Gene-Display/README.md

 	$python3 main.py -a -o -i GSE460_series_matrix.txt -t skin

 ### Additional Notes
 A couple additional notes for this program.
-There is a particular folder structure in place. **Infiles** is where input files go, **outfilses** is where the outputed csv files will appear, and **data** is where the pickle objects reside.
+There is a particular folder structure in place. **Infiles** is where input files go, **outfiles** is where the outputed csv files will appear, and **data** is where the pickle objects reside.
 Final note, when importing new datasets, there is a particular structure that the headers need to be in.
 It is as follows:

 	exampleSampleType, Xhrs_replicateY